Forethought-Technologies/AutoChain/README.md

 # AutoChain

-Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build agents based on natural language objectives.
+Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build generative agents based on natural language objectives.

-However, most of the agents require heavy customization for a specific purpose, and adapting existing tools for different use cases is sometimes overwhelming.
+However, most of the generative agents require heavy customization for a specific purpose, and adapting existing tools for different use cases is sometimes overwhelming.
 As a result, it is still very challenging to customize on top of existing agents.

 In addition, evaluating such agents powered by LLMs by trying different use